albertkawmi/widget-sales-api/README.md

 ## Deployment

 [Zeit Now.sh](https://zeit.co/now) is used for cloud infrastructure and hosting.
+All Now deployments in their free plan will be given a subdomain with a hash under now.sh (see example link below).
+These URLs can be used as a staging step after local development.

+For production, a friendly alias (without the hash) can be redirected to the new instance URL.
+This redirect means zero downtime.
+It also means deployments can be reverted by simply reassigning the alias to a previous instance.

 ### Staging
 `npm run now:staging` will deploy the project to a URL like https://widget-sales-api-xxxxx.now.sh.
 You can create as many of these staging deployments as you like (within Now.sh's limits).